This book is so good I don’t know where to start. Just read it.

 A visionary asks an expert for directions.
 After starting to give directions several times (each one different) and stopping part way as they got confusing/turned out wrong, the expert finally decides, “You can’t get there from here.”

-Maybe not, but that kid on the skateboard is headed there anyway.
+You may not think so, but that kid on the skateboard is headed there anyway.